From unfazed to unprecedented: Inside the decision to postpone the Olympics

 In September 2013, at the Buenos Aires Hilton during the 125th IOC session, Bach had been elected IOC president and Tokyo had been awarded the 2020 Summer Games.
 Their legacies would be linked and tied to the Tokyo Olympics.
 But they would be decided separately.

 Abe had made himself the domestic face of the Tokyo Olympics.
-He pitched the IOC personally and staked his political fortunes to them, planning to use the Games as a showcase of Japan’s remade economy and recovery from the 2011 tsunami.
-At the closing ceremony of the 2016 Olympics, costumed as the iconic Nintendo character Super Mario, Abe popped out of a green pipe in the middle of Rio de Janeiro’s Maracana Stadium.
+He pitched the IOC personally and pinned his political fortunes to them, planning to use the Games as a showcase of Japan’s remade economy and recovery from the 2011 tsunami.
+At the Closing Ceremonies of the 2016 Olympics, costumed as iconic Nintendo character Super Mario, Abe popped out of a green pipe in the middle of Rio de Janeiro’s Maracanã stadium.

-In his term as president, Bach had presided over the global Olympic movement, as it withstood concerns about cost overruns and doping allegations at the 2014 Sochi Games and then economic crisis and the Zika virus at the 2016 Summer Game in Rio.
+In his term as president, Bach had presided over the global Olympic movement as it withstood concerns about cost overruns and doping allegations at the 2014 Sochi Games and then economic crisis and the Zika virus at the 2016 Summer Games in Rio.

 Until recently, both had been resolute that the Tokyo Games would not be affected by the novel coronavirus.
 In late January, following a mini-meltdown on Japanese social media amid questions about whether the Games might be canceled, Tokyo Olympic organizers insisted they were “not considering” such action.
 At that point, fatalities from the virus were still in the hundreds, not the thousands.
 And even earlier this month, as the spread widened and the death toll began to climb more rapidly, IOC spokesman Mark Adams replied to a question regarding a timetable for a decision by saying: “We’ve made a decision.
 The decision is: The Games go ahead.”
 Bach followed by advising athletes to continue to train at “full steam.”

-But as the virus invaded most every corner of the globe, capsizing daily life, Abe and Bach found themselves scrambling to protect their own agendas, even while recognizing they needed each other to protect their common interests.
+But as the virus invaded most every corner of the globe, capsizing daily life, Abe and Bach found themselves scrambling to protect their own agendas, even while recognizing they needed each other to protect their common interests. .
 After an IOC member caused a stir by publicly raising the possibility of a full cancellation, Abe needed to ensure the Olympics still would happen in Tokyo and that his country’s investments in them would not be wasted.
-Bach needed a quick resolution as the World Health Organization’s reports grew more alarming and athletes rose up to ask for clarity while training during a pandemic.
+Bach needed a quick resolution as the World Health Organization’s reports grew more alarming and athletes asked for clarity while training during a pandemic.

 The postponement of the Tokyo Olympics, throwing off the quadrennial cycle for the first time since World War II, was not arrived at lightly.
 Bach couldn’t make the call without both Abe’s blessing and Japan’s ability to manage the web of on-the-ground headaches postponement would cause — ticket refunds, venue upkeep, rescheduling local events.
 Having staked his political fortunes on staging the “perfect” Games, Abe needed to show his nation the decision was his.

-“Bach wanted to drive this through,” said Michael Payne, a former IOC marketing head who maintains close ties to the Olympics.
-“But not [cause] the Japanese to lose face.”
+“Bach wanted to drive this through,” said Michael Payne, a former IOC marketing head who maintains close ties to the Olympics, “but not [cause] the Japanese to lose face.”

 Behind the scenes, Abe and Bach maneuvered.
 Abe approached the possibility of altering the Games, careful never to broach cancellation and raising a postponement only in subtle fashion.
 Bach, a 1976 Olympic fencing champion, parried and gathered strength, even as athletes and other national governing bodies criticized him for inaction.